nthiagar/UC-Davis-Data-Science-Club/README.md

 - **File:** `Workshops/SQL Workshops/SQL Workshop 2.pptx`
 - **Description:** Advanced SQL workshop, co-led with Apoorva Hooda and Steven Ha.
   - Covers review of SQL basics, continued exploration of joins, and introduction to analytic functions.

-I initially participated as a regular member in the credit card fraud project under the leadership of Ru Han Wang.
-Later, I became an officer in the club, specifically serving as the education lead.
-In this role, I co-led workshops aimed at educating members about various aspects of data science.

-Feel free to explore each project and workshop located in their respective folders to gain insights into the data science techniques and methodologies taught and applied within our club.